epics-docs/epics-docs/guides/Alarm_Specification.md

-Discrete records also have a field in which the user can specify the severity of an unknown state to NO_ALARM, MINOR or MAJOR.
+Discrete records also have a field in which the user can specify the severity of an unknown state to NO_ALARM, MINOR, or MAJOR.
-Thus, the unknown state alarm is not automatic.
+Thus, the unknown state alarm isn't automatic.

 Discrete records also have a field, which can specify an alarm when the record's state changes.
 Thus, an operator can know when the record's alarm state has changed.
-If this field specifies NO_ALARM, then a change of state will not trigger a change of state alarm.
+If this field specifies NO_ALARM, then a change of state won't trigger a change of state alarm.
 However, if it specifies either MINOR or MAJOR, a change of state will trigger an alarm with the corresponding severity.